sakibhasansufi/care-cord-pro/README.md

 - node js
 - MongoDB

-If you want to run this website , you will need your own firebase configuration file and mongoDB database username and password.
+If you clone this repository and  want to run this website , you will need your own firebase configuration and mongoDB database username and password.
+Because firebase configuration and mongoDb user and password is ignored in this github repository.

 # Live Lonk
 https://carecordpro.web.app/